coniferprod/KSynthLib/README.md

 where "x.y.z" is the version of the library you want to use.

+To automate these steps there is also an installation script for the Bash shell, `install.sh`.
+To use it, first set the environment variables:

+    export KSYNTHLIB_VERSION=0.5.11
+    export KSYNTHLIB_RELEASE=Debug
+    export LOCAL_NUGET_PATH=/Users/yourname/Library/NuGet

+Then run the script:

+    bash install.sh

-Finally, install the package into your project like any NuGet package:
+Finally, add the package into your project like any NuGet package:

     dotnet add package KSynthLib